NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/README.md

 1. [Skills](/dashboard/user-guide/skills.html): A Skill defines a single training unit within the gamification framework.
    - To complete a skill, users may need to perform the same action multiple times - repetition is important for retention after all.
 Each occurrence is called a Skill Event.
    - Description is optional and can be used to document training steps or additional references or information related to the skill.
    - Help URL can be used to point to additional resources.
+1. [Self Reporting](/dashboard/user-guide/self-reporting.html): Self Report is a feature that empowers users to mark skills as completed directly in the SkillTree dashboard OR through the embedded Skills Display component.
+   - can craft training profiles consisting of: only self-reported skills OR
+   - a mix of self-reported skills and skills that are reported programmatically OR
+   - a project could have no self-reported skills at all
 1. [Levels](/dashboard/user-guide/levels.html): Levels are users' achievement path - the overall goal of the training profile is to encourage users to achieve the highest level.
    - Levels are tracked for the entire project as well as for each subject which provides users many ways to progress forward, as well as frequent positive reinforcement opportunities.
    - The Skills dashboard supports two ways to manage levels: Percentage Based (default) and Point based.
 If you are not sure which to go with stick with the default.